Adalab/modulo-3-evaluacion-final-kendaltw/README.md

-This is an exercise to practice our React skills where we create a list or "Rick & Morty" characters given to us through an Api.
+This is an exercise to practice our React skills where we create a "Rick & Morty" character list with characters given to us through an Api.

 We also created an input to filter tha characters by their names.